mjervis524/Fall2020-CEG3120/Projects/Project2/README.md

 - CloudFormation template with everything **you** can automate
   - Note: this means best effort will be counted
+  - Recommendation - build out what you can, get in the system, play with configuration.
+Once you know what goes where and have configuration files, then you can move forward with automation
+- Documentation of what needed to be configured outside of the template, and what you did to make it happen.
   - ~~Hint: Snippets below show areas that need to be commented out / removed appropriately so that a public IP address does not associate with an instance:~~

 ```